smartSDH: An Experimental Study of Mechanism Based Building Control: Model

 \subsection{Contributions and goal of the investigation}

-The goal of the present investigation was to test the application of the modified VCG mechanism to a smart building control application, dubbed `smartSDH.'
+The goal of the present investigation was to test the application of the modified VCG mechanism to a smart building control application, dubbed ``smartSDH'' and to experimentally verify its utility.
 As mentioned previously, a VCG mechanism selects the socially optimal outcome among a set of possible outcomes -- in this case the preferred brightness of overhead office lights -- and then issues payments to users based on the decisions of all other users.
 In this sense, it is a mechanism where being truthful is the best strategy for the individual and the group.
 Although VCG mechanisms have many desirable theoretical properties when all participants act as rational agents, real-world application of VCG mechanisms are limited.
-Therefore, the purpose of this experiment is to 1) assess the feasibility of our modified VCG mechanism in the context of smart building control in group settings and 2) evaluate the effect of smartSDH on light level satisfaction, incentive satisfaction, and energy consumption across time.

 This study analyzes perceptions and behaviors of users in a shared office space who interacted with a VCG-operated smartSDH over a 5 month period.
 Participants interacted with smartSDH via a web portal, where they reported their preference for the brightness of the overhead office lights in real time so the VCG mechanism could determine the socially optimal light setting for the group.
 Users were allotted points according to the modified VCG mechanism.
 Whenever the total points earned crossed a threshold, a lottery was held for gift cards; over the 5-month period, we rewarded a total of \$2,900 worth in gift cards.
 Additionally, to emphasize the non-competitive aspect of sharing an office space, whenever the total points earned crossed another threshold, we hosted a catered lunch for all the participants of smartSDH.
-Because adaptation to technology often evolves over time~\citep{desanctis1994}, sometimes gradually and sometimes sporadically, we chose to evaluate the behavioral outcomes over the course of three distinct time periods (T1 = Wk1 - Wk7; T2 = Wk 8 - Wk15; T3 = Wk16 - Wk 22).
+Because adaptation to technology often evolves over time~\cite{desanctis1994}, sometimes gradually and sometimes sporadically, we chose to evaluate the behavioral outcomes over the course of three distinct time periods (T1 = Wk1 - Wk7; T2 = Wk 8 - Wk15; T3 = Wk16 - Wk 22).
+Upon observation of data, the temporal changes were significant across periods of 8 weeks, hence the analysis breaks down the time period of data analysis to 8 weeks with no gaps in between.
 In such a setting, three research questions become salient:

 \begin{itemize}